 One of the more dazzling of Premiere Pro’s tools is the Lumetri Color tool, which offers color adjustment and manipulation on par with that of a Photoshop.
 The multi-cam feature is also a winner—whereas most systems allow you to work with a limited number of camera angles, Premiere Pro’s latest iteration allows for an unlimited amount.

 Throw in a wealth of titling options, readily connected ancillary apps (like Photoshop and After Effects), and a flexible, easy-to-use interface, and Premiere Pro is a no brainer.

 For the most advanced, least fiscally prudent of beginners, there’s Apple Final Cut Pro X. $299.99 might be a little steep for a product you may well have a difficult time understanding; but for those among you who enjoy a challenge, and who aspire to some level of professionalism in video editing, why not go for it?
 Apple has made the transition from iMovie to Final Cut Pro more painless than ever—so if you’re the kind of guy or gal who enjoys him/herself an Apple product, and has worked with iMovie to the point of mastery, it might be time to splurge on Final Cut Pro.
 The power is still daunting; the interface, significantly less so.

 Are you a content or social media marketer looking to get in the video editing game for the sake of keeping up with the growing video trend?
 Don’t stress!
-Any of the above products would make a fine choice for a beginner.
+Any of the above software apps would make a fine choice for a beginner.

 Think about your budget, your current level of expertise, and how much time you’re willing to devote to learning a new skill.
-If the responsibility has fallen on you to get your team’s video marketing strategy up to snuff, or if you’ve taken that responsibility upon yourself, that’s a good thing!
-Don’t wait around deliberating—get invested in one of these video editing products, and make it yours.
+Whether you’re looking for the best video editing software for YouTube, or the responsibility has simply fallen on you to get your team’s video marketing strategy up to snuff—don’t wait around deliberating!
+Get invested in one of these video editing products, and make it yours.